pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

    If you care to test this script to help expedite your build process, then please stop and rm all other running Docker containers until done with this script.
 5) Use my new registry install to actually build a Docker Image out of what I have just made here... :) - Complete!
 6) To now, actually make the registry itself secure via SSL! :) - Complete! (very slight configurations changed in the process of doing so). :)
+7) Re-Configured recycle_docker.sh so that it can be run without affecting overall Docker environment.  :)

 ## Future Goals:
 1) Setup and Configure Redis Cache for improved caching. :)